 Write from personal experience.
 Use the pronouns "I" or "we."
 Write as though you're having a conversation with a friend.
 When you make a point, give specifics.
 If you don't know details, talk to people who do and include what they say in your article.

 Expect to be edited.
 We edit everyone, in varying degrees, for length, style, clarity, even content.

 Send us a Microsoft Word document as an attachment.
 Keep formatting to a minimum.
 Include brief biographical information, including a daytime telephone number, a fax number, and your e-mail address.

 Your manuscript should be approximately 1,250 to 2,500 words.

 Do not send your manuscript to multiple magazines at the same time.
 We do not accept simultaneous submissions.
 Also, we accept articles only when all copyrights—including electronic ones—are offered to our magazine.

 Acceptance and Publication

-As a monthly magazine, we plan months in advance for each issue, so expect several months between acceptance and publication.
-Once your article has been accepted, our editors will be in touch with you.
+As a bimonthly magazine, we plan months in advance for each issue, so expect several months between acceptance and publication.
+Once your article has been accepted, our editors will be in touch with you when your article has been scheduled for an issue.
 We'll send you a copy of the edited manuscript before it goes to press, and we'll send you copies of the magazine in which it appears.

 Send your manuscripts to: